Infinidat/infi.datatable/README.md

 but you can change this by overriding the view's `className` property.

 Each table cell gets a class derived from its column name.
 For example if the column name is "timestamp", the cells' class will be `th_timestamp` and `td_timestamp`.
-This makes it easy to style the each column separately.
+This makes it easy to style each column separately.

 Table header cells also get the classes `sortable` (if the column is sortable), `asc` (when sorted in ascending order) and `desc` (when sorted in descending order).